 Historically, banks operating in the Irish banking market have used a branch network to distribute financial products.
-In 2005, Irish banks had a high number of branches per capita (34.6 branches per 100,000 adults) and ranked 21st globally.
-Recently, however, the number of branches per capita has decreased significantly to 20.1 per 100,000 adults in 2015, placing Ireland in 64th place out of 208 countries (Source: World Bank).
+In 2004, Irish banks had a high number of branches per capita (35.7 branches per 100,000 adults) and ranked 18th globally.
+Recently, however, the number of branches per capita has decreased significantly to 20.7 per 100,000 adults in 2017, placing Ireland in 50th place globally (Source: World Bank).